Nebula-Consulting/nebula-core/LazyIterator.md

  - `reduce(VoidFunction accumulatorObject)` a form of reduce where the accumulation goes into the object that provides the accumulator function
  - `firstOrDefault(Object defaultValue)` get the first value, or the provided defaultValue if the iterator is empty
  - `List<Object> toList(List<Object> toFill)` iterate until there are no more items, putting them into the provided list
- - `Set<Id> toSet(Set<Id> toFill)` iterate until there are no more items, putting them into the provided set
+ - `Set<Object> toSet(Set<Object> toFill)` iterate until there are no more items, putting them into the provided set
  - `forEach(VoidFunction callingFunction)` call the supplied function on all items

 Finally, there is an option to fork the iterator into multiple results.
-This allows you to filter into two different streams which can then be handled differently; or obtain multiple results from the same iterator e.g.
+This allows you to filter into different streams which can then be handled differently; or obtain multiple results from the same iterator e.g.

     Map<String, Object> accountIds = new LazySObjectIterator(allContacts)